Columbo Yogurt Formula B Challenge Cup

 - Brabham BT40 (Mike Hall): Mike Hall (Twin Lakes, WI) raced a brand new Brabham BT40 at the SCCA Run-Offs, known then as American Road Race of Champions, at Road Atlanta 25 Nov 1972, the first BT40 to race.
 Hall then raced this car in Formula B and Formula Atlantic in 1973 and 1974.
 He replaced it with a Lola T360 for 1975 and the Brabham was then raced by John Elder (Rosemount, Minnesota) in SCCA Nationals in 1975, winning his class at Brainerd in July.
 Hall had modified his car with a wide nose and a higher and fuller tail, and Elder's car showed the same modifications.

 - Brabham BT40 (Chuck Dietrich): New to Chuck Dietrich (Sandusky, OH) for 1973, and used in SCCA Formula B in 1973.
 Dietrich bought a third-hand ex-F2 Brabham BT38 for 1974, and whether the BT40 was used at all that season is not known.
 In 1975, the BT40 reappeared, raced by David Ralston (Elmhurst, IL) in Central Division SCCA Nationals.
 Its next owner was Ned Clark, who is believed to have raced it from 1976 until 1989.
 It was next seen in 2006, when bought from the Westerburg Collection in the USA by South Australian Tim Kuchel.
-By 2011, it had been acquired by Bryan Miller.
+By 2011, it had been acquired by Bryan Miller (Kiama, NSW).

 - March 722 (Bruce Jensen): Roy Folland (Montréal, Quebec) raced a blue March 722 in the early rounds of the British Formula Atlantic series in 1972, before taking the car to Canada and running in the Players Canadian Formula B series.
 Sold for 1973 to Bruce Jensen (Kitchener, Ontario) and raced in the Players Canadian series.
 Sold to Edmond Villa (Clark, NJ), and raced in a New England Region SCCA Regional at Lime Rock in April 1974.
 In January 1976, he advertised a 722 in Competition Press & Autoweek from Port St Lucie, FL.
 Ed sold it to Folis Jones (Chesapeake, VA), so this would be the March 722 with '77 bodywork advertised by Folis Jones in December 1978.
 Subsequent history unknown.